Category Archives: Accessories/Jewellery/Bags

 Pin It

-What inspired the setting up of “Cup Of Daisies”?
+What inspired the setting up of your luxury brand “gtGdollwear”?

-I’m interested in the origins of brand names – so why “Cup Of Daisies”?
-Were there other names you considered?
+I’m interested in the origins of brand names – so what does GTG stand for?

 Out of all your collection, do you have any favourites?

-When designing the scarves to add to your collections, do you take into account your own tastes, the charities, your customer base, requests, traditional styles, current trends, or bits of all those?
+When designing dolls wear to add to your collections, do you take into account your own tastes, your customer base, requests, traditional styles, current trends, runway items or bits of all those?

-How long on average does it take to make a scarf from scratch?
+How long on average does it take to make a set from scratch?

 If you could go anywhere in the world for inspiration to create a new collection, where would you go and why?